ufal/npfl129/exam/questions.md

 - Write down an $L^2$-regularized minibatch SGD algorithm for training a binary logistic regression model, including the explicit formulas of the loss function and its gradient.
 [20]

+#### Questions@:, Lecture 4 Questions
+- Define mean squared error and show how it can be derived using MLE.
+[10]

+- Considering $K$-class logistic regression model, write down its parameters (including their size) and explain how prediction is performed (including the formula for the softmax function).
+Describe how we can interpret the outputs of the linear part of the model as logits.
+[10]

+- Explain the relationship between the sigmoid function and softmax.
+[5]

+- Write down an $L^2$-regularized minibatch SGD algorithm for training a $K$-class logistic regression model, including the explicit formulas of the loss function and its gradient.
+[20]

+- Prove why are decision regions of a multiclass logistic regression convex.
+[10]

+- Considering a single-layer MLP with $D$ input neurons, $H$ hidden neurons, $K$ output neurons, hidden activation $f$, and output activation $a$, list its parameters (including their size) and write down how the output is computed.
+[10]

+- List the definitions of frequently used MLP output layer activations (the ones producing parameters of a Bernoulli distribution and a categorical distribution).
+  Then write down three commonly used hidden layer activations (sigmoid, tanh, ReLU).
+[10]

+#### Questions@:, Lecture 5 Questions
+- List the definitions of frequently used MLP output layer activations (the ones producing parameters of a Bernoulli distribution and a categorical distribution).
+  Then write down three commonly used hidden layer activations (sigmoid, tanh, ReLU).
+[10]

+- Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units and a softmax output layer with $K$ units, write down the explicit formulas of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$, and negative log likelihood loss.
+[20]

+- Formulate the Universal approximation theorem.
+[10]